-THE TERROR OF THE TIDES Summoning Circle

-Should read: "...(X is the number of icons on the characters exhausted for the cost.)"
+THE TERROR OF THE TIDES Summoning Circle (F74): Should read: "...(X is the number of icons on the characters exhausted for the cost.)"

-Descendant of Eibon (F75) Descendant of Eibon should be Unique., and should read: "Action: Discard 2 of your success tokens to put Descendant of Eibon into play from your hand or into your hand from your discard pile.
-At the end of the phase, if he is still in play from this effect, return Descendant of Eibon to your hand."
-THE THING FROM THE SHORE
+Descendant of Eibon (F75) Descendant of Eibon should be Unique., and should read: "Action: Discard 2 of your success tokens from a story to put Descendant of Eibon into play from your hand or into your hand from your discard pile.
+At the end of the phase, if Descendant of Eibon is still in play, return him to your hand."